 You must attend your appointment with all the required documents.
-Also bring a copy of each document, including the passport and its ID pages.
+Also bring a copy of each document, including the passport and a copy of its ID pages.

-The service provider (or consulate) will receive you, review your application, collect the visa fee, capture your biometric data (photo and fingerprints) and retain your passport and the copies of all your supporting documents in order to forward them to the consulate.
+The service provider (or consulate) will receive you, review your application, collect the visa fee, collect your biometric data (photo and fingerprints) and keep your passport and the copies of all your supporting documents in order to forward them to the consulate.

-The visa application submission will take approximately 20 minutes at the visa centre.
+The visa application process will take approximately 20 minutes at the visa centre.

 All visas issued by France are biometric visas.

-If you hold a biometric Schengen visa issued within 59 months, either bearing the mention ‘VIS’ or issued after March 2016, your previous biometric data can be re-used.
+If you hold a biometric Schengen visa issued in the past 59 months, your previous biometric data can be re-used.